Morston Mussels with Leeks, Smoky Bacon and Aspall Cyder

 - 80ml double cream

 Add the cider to the pan and bring it to a gentle boil.
-Add the mussels, cover the pan tightly with a lid and steam for 2 minutes, or until the mussel shells start to open.
-Add the cream, bring to the boil and remove from the heat.
-(Discard any mussels whose shells remain closed).
+Add the mussels, cover the pan with a tight-fitting lid and cook over a high heat for 4–5 minutes or until the shells open.
+Discard any unopened mussels.